DragonBox/uplift-documentation/source/howto/guid-fragility.rst

-Finding and Resolving GUID Issues
+Find and Resolve GUID Issues
 =================================

 For various reasons, you might end up having GUID issues in your project while using Uplift.
 Let's see some of these scenarios.